PipelineFX/docs/docs/administrators-guide/configuration-parameter-reference/worker_template_path.md

 The template _path_ is used to specify where the Worker should look to find the libraries/files associated with the jobs it will run.
-Multiple paths are delimited by colons on OS X / Linux and semi-colons on Windows.
+Multiple paths are delimited by colons on macOS / Linux and semi-colons on Windows.

 :::danger[Several important things to take note of are:]